neeffect/nee/README.md

     }
     val enterprisyF = Nee.pure(secure.and(retryable).and(cacheable).and(transactional), f)
 //declaration above means security is checked before retrial
-//and retrial before cache which is before transaction
+//and retrial is made before cache which happens before transaction

 ```